 In May 2014, Boehringer Ingelheim announced that it had reached a comprehensive settlement of all the Pradaxa lawsuits then filed against the company in the United States.
 According to the company’s press release, the $650 million settlement would resolve approximately 4,000 outstanding claims against the pharmaceutical manufacturer.

 Pradaxa qualified settlement fund

 As part of the master settlement agreement, a Qualified Settlement Fund was created.
-Plaintiffs who accepted the terms of the Pradaxa settlement would receive compensation from this fund to cover the costs of their medical expenses, pain and suffering, and related costs.
+Plaintiffs who accepted the terms of the Pradaxa settlement would receive an award from this fund to compensate them for their medical expenses, pain and suffering, and related costs.